 Time Your Showers

-The longer you spend in the shower, the more water you will use, so why not set yourself a timer to help limit your water consumption.
-Or even better, install a Bluetooth mirror and limit your shower to the length of your favourite song!.
+The longer you spend in the shower, the more water you will use, so why not set yourself a timer to help limit your water consumption?
+You can install a Bluetooth mirror and limit your shower to the length of your favourite song!

 A dripping shower will waste water even when you're not using it, so make sure you repair any leaks as soon as you can.

 It's never been more important to save water in the home, and we hope this guide has shed some light on how you can do this easily.
 To ensure that your shower isn't leaking, check out our handy guide to identify why your shower may be leaking and how to solve it.